-4) On the background, while working with various sets of cards children simultaneously are developing categorizing and sorting skills along with learning principles of organization and one-to-one correspondence.
+4) In the background while working with various sets of cards children simultaneously are developing categorizing and sorting skills along with learning principles of organization and one-to-one correspondence.

-5) Cards are designed to enhace a child’s vocabulary and word recognition.
+5) Cards are designed to enhance a child’s vocabulary and word recognition.